houseabsolute/ubi/README.md

                                      --in, --project, --tag, and --url args will be ignored.
   -i, --in <in>                      The directory in which the binary should be placed.
 Defaults to
                                      ./bin.
-  -e, --exe <exe>                    The name of this project's executable.
-By default this is the
+  -e, --exe <exe>                    The name of the file to look for in an archive file, or the
-                                     same as the project name, so for houseabsolute/precious we look for precious or precious.exe.
-When running on Windows the ".exe" suffix will be added as needed.
-You cannot pass --extract-all when this is set
+                                     name of the downloadable file excluding its extension, e.g.
-      --extract-all                  Pass this to tell `ubi` to extract all files from the archive.
+                                     `ubi.gz`.
+By default this is the same as the project name, so for houseabsolute/precious we look for precious or precious.exe.
+When running on Windows the `.exe` suffix will be added, as needed.
+You cannot pass `--extract-all` when this is set.
-                                     By default `ubi` will only extract an executable from an archive file.
-But if this is true, it will simply unpack the archive file in the specified directory.
-If all of the contents of the archive file share a top-level directory, that directory will be removed during unpacking.
-In other words, if an archive contains `./project/some-file` and `./project/docs.md`, it will
+      --rename-exe <rename-exe-to>   The name to use for the executable after it is unpacked.
+By default this is the same as the name of the file passed for the `--exe` flag.
+If that flag isn't passed, this is the same as the name of the project.
+When running on Windows the `.exe` suffix will be added, as needed.
+You cannot pass `--extract-all` when this is set.
-                                     extract them as `some-file` and `docs.md`.
-You cannot pass --exe when this is set.
+      --extract-all
   -m, --matching <matching>          A string that will be matched against the release filename when
                                      there are multiple matching files for your OS/arch.
 For example, there may be multiple releases for an OS/arch that